 Aside from the initial investment of the hutch or cage, your rabbit will need ongoing supplies.
 Bedding, food, treats, and chew toys will need to be purchased and replaced regularly.
 For one rabbit, I would expect to spend about $40 a month for some bedding, hay and pellets, fresh vegetables, and some treats and toys.
 But this number can vary greatly depending on if you buy bedding and hay in bulk, provide organic, regular, or grow your own greens, and what kind of treats and toys you buy or make.

 How Much Does Healthcare Cost for My Rabbit?

 If you plan on neutering or spaying your rabbit you can expect an initial $125-$250 worth of veterinary care.
 After that big expense (but well worth it to prevent other health problems and behavioral issues) you should have a regular annual exam with your exotics vet (find an exotics vet near you).
-Regular check ups usually cost between $35-$65 depending on the vet.
+Regular check-ups usually cost between $35-$65 depending on the vet.
 Pet insurance is available for rabbits through VPI Pet Insurance (no other company offers plans for exotics currently) for owners who are concerned about emergency costs and major illnesses like ileus, tooth issues, or other health problems as their rabbit gets older.
 Not all rabbits will end up with an issue but odds are there will be a problem at one time or another in your rabbit's fairly long life.
-The cost of caring for a sick rabbit will vary greatly on the vet and what is wrong with your rabbit but it isn't unusual to spend a couple hundred dollars on the most common rabbit issue, ileus.
+The cost of caring for a sick rabbit will vary greatly on the vet and what is wrong with your rabbit but it isn't unusual to spend a couple of hundred dollars on the most common rabbit issue, ileus.

 Are There Any Other Expenses?